marcokuhn/DMI/Protocols/README.md

 ### DATA TRANSMISSION

-Data will be transfered serially with 31250 bits/sec.
+Data is transfered serially at Baud rate 31250 bits/sec.
+This may cause lags if large amounts of data are to be transmitted at once.

 #### STRUCTURE OF A MESSAGE
 A message consists of 3 bytes